xXKrypnotic/HazardNuker/.github/ISSUE_TEMPLATE/got-a-question-.md

 ---
 name: Got a question?
-about: if you got anything you want to ask, do so here!
+about: If you got anything you want to ask, do so here!
 title: ''
 labels: question
 assignees: ''